 - A. Refer to General Conditions for Record Drawings in addition to requirements specified herein. - B. A set of work prints of the Contract Documents shall be kept on the jobsite during construction for the purpose of noting changes.
-During the course of construction, the Contractor shall indicate

-C. At the completion of the project, the Contractor shall obtain, at their expense, reproducible copies of the final drawings and incorporate changes noted on the jobsite work prints onto these drawings.
+During the course of construction, the Contractor shall indicate on these Documents changes made from the original Contract Documents.
+Particular attention shall be paid to those items which need to be located for servicing.
+Underground utilities shall be located by dimension from column lines. - C. At the completion of the project, the Contractor shall obtain, at their expense, reproducible copies of the final drawings and incorporate changes noted on the jobsite work prints onto these drawings.
 These changes shall be done by a skilled drafter.
 Each sheet shall be marked "Record Drawing", along with the date.
 These drawings shall be delivered to the Contract Administrator.